 3) Range 0 – 7, using halves

-- When creating/ editing a criterion, scroll down to the Scores section.
+1. When creating/ editing a criterion, scroll down to the Rating scale section.

-- Choose the scoring method you want to use.
+2. Choose the rating scale you want to use.

-- There are also some score presets that you can pick, and use to score your issues.
+1. There are also some rating scale presets that you can pick, and use to score your issues.

 What’s Next?